 With the prospect of reshoring or nearshoring limited in scope, many organizations are pivoting their supply strategies to mitigate the impact of another disruption.
 This is apparent in the transformation from a low-cost strategy to a resilience model.
 This is demonstrated in some places by the employment of “plus one” strategies.
 While organizations continue to utilize low-cost regions like Asia, they are also employing strategies like “Asia plus one” or “China plus one” where they develop secondary sources in another region or another country to provide some insurance against regional or geopolitical disruption.
 Reallocating their volumes and splitting between regions means increasing production costs for the security of supply.

 Efficiency concepts like using lean initiatives and just-in-time delivery to manage inventory have become commonplace for many years and have made individuals like Deming household names in many business schools.
 However, during the pandemic, these concepts have “hamstrung” many organizations causing them to re-evaluate many of these strategies.
 We are now redefining the concept and levels of safety stock and strategic inventory within warehouses and at suppliers to ensure a bulwark against future disruptions.

-4. Managing Risk Across the Supply Chain Remains Challenging
+4. Managing Risk Across the Suppliers Remains Challenging

 While many of these lessons learned may not seem surprising, they do have a definite impact on an organization’s strategy, response, processes, and tools.
 Based on these lessons and their impact, let us look at some of previous recommendations we made when the pandemic was in its infancy